Visa policy of Singapore: Visa exemption

-Discrepancies

-According to Timatic, nationals of South Sudan do not need a visa to enter Singapore for a maximum stay of 30 days.
-This, however, is not supported by the Immigration and Checkpoints Authority, which states that South Sudanese nationals must obtain a visa.

-While nationals of Saudi Arabia are visa-exempt, Timatic explicitly does not list a maximum stay limit for Saudi Arabians.

 APEC Business Travel Card (ABTC)

 Holders of passports issued by the following jurisdictions who also possess an APEC Business Travel Card (ABTC) containing the "SGP" code on the reverse, which indicates that it is valid for travel to Singapore, can enter Singapore without a visa for business trips of up to 60 days.

 ABTC holders are eligible to use automated immigration clearance lanes upon arrival and departure.

-ABTCs are issued to nationals of:
+ABTCs are issued to citizens of: